Haptic-ACT: Bridging Human Intuition with Compliant Robotic Manipulation via Immersive VR: Methods

 where $\mathbf{T}_{base}^{end}$ denotes the transformation matrix from the robot's base frame to the end-effector frame, $\theta$ represents the joint angles of the robot arm, and $ \mathbf{T}_{target}(\mathbf{p},\mathbf{R})$ is the transformation matrix for the target location.
 The computed joint angles $\mathbf{q}_{arm}$ are sent to the robot arm via ROS.
 Additionally, the human hand joints $\mathbf{q}_{hand}$ mapped to the robot hand joints $\mathbf{q}'_{hand}$ and also transmitted to the robot hand via ROS.

-To render the robot's view in the VR headset, we use two ZED RGB-D cameras: one stationary and one mounted on the robot wrist to capture the point clouds of the robot's view and reconstruct them in the VR headset.
-The advantage of the proposed VR-based platform is that it extends human capability beyond physical presence and provides an immersive experience for the demonstrator.
+To render the robot's view in the VR headset, we use two ZED stereo cameras: one stationary and one mounted on the robot’s wrist.
+These cameras capture the scene from the robot’s perspective and render it in the VR headset.
+The advantage of the proposed VR-based platform is that it extends the demonstrator's capabilities beyond physical presence, offering an immersive experience that enhances their ability to interact with the robotic system.